datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 A first step to assess the linearity assumption consists in plotting the dependent and independent variables and adding the regression line.

 `@hint`
+Use the function plot for the scatterplot.
+Use abline and lm for the regression line.

 `@sample_code`
 ```{r}